Naar Home

 Interest

 Do you have a performance-related grant or a loan?
 If so, then that will be subject to interest.
-In recent years, the interest rate has remained at 0%.
-With effect from 1 January 2023, the interest charged to all students will increase.
+Since January 2023, the interest rate has been higher than 0 for the first time in a long while.
+In 2024, the interest rate has been increased again.

 What is the interest rate?

-• will have 15 years to repay their loan.
+• You have have 15 years to repay your loan.

 I am no longer studying

-You received a notice about your interest rate and monthly payments last November.
+You'll receive a notice about your interest rate and monthly payments in November.
 Check the options to pay less or pay more.

 Why the interest has changed